General quantum-classical dynamics as measurement based feedback: Introduction

 \section{Introduction}

 It is possible to construct consistent hybrid models where quantum and classical variables evolve jointly.
 This can be used, for example, to construct theories in which a classical gravitational field is coupled with quantum matter.
 The price to pay for this hybrid coupling is only extra randomness in the dynamics.
-The conceptual benefits, apart from allowing quantum-classical dynamics in the first place, is the emergence of a spontaneous collapse process that can help solve the measurement problem.
+The conceptual benefit, apart from allowing quantum--classical dynamics in the first place, is the emergence of a spontaneous collapse process that can help solve the measurement problem.

 Formally, such models are less exotic than they would seem: requiring that the dynamics is Markovian and continuous yields the same dynamical equations as continuous quantum measurement combined with feedback.
-In fact, this is precisely how hybrid models were constructed in the context of Newtonian gravity \cite{kafri2014,kafri2015,tilloy2016_sourcing,tilloy2019does}, before the generality of the approach was appreciated \cite{layton2023healthier}.
-The objective of this technical note is to explicitly construct the general equations of quantum-classical dynamics from continuous measurement and feedback.
+In fact, this is precisely how hybrid models were constructed in the context of Newtonian gravity \cite{kafri2014,kafri2015,tilloy2016_sourcing,tilloy2019does} and in even earlier works \cite{diosi1998_hybrid_as_continuous_measurement}, before the generality of the approach was appreciated \cite{layton2023healthier}.
+The objective of this technical note is to explicitly construct the general equations of quantum--classical dynamics from continuous measurement and feedback.
+This provides a powerful reinterpretation of recent works.
 The only non-trivial starting point is the stochastic master equation (SME) of continuous quantum measurement, which has been developed in quantum optics and quantum foundations since the late eighties \cite{gisin1984,Barchielli1991}, and is now in standard textbooks \cite{gardiner2004quantum,wiseman_milburn_book}.
-From this direct stochastic description, a partial differential equation (PDE) à la Fokker-Planck (as used \eg\, by Oppenheim \cite{oppenheim2023_postquantum} in more recent developments) can be re-derived.
+From this direct stochastic description, a partial differential equation (PDE) à la Fokker-Planck (as used \eg by Oppenheim \cite{oppenheim2023_postquantum} in more recent developments) can be re-derived.
 Provided one is familiar with It\^o calculus, or willing to use the simple rules given in the appendix of the present paper, this gives the shortest and most intuitive path to continuous hybrid dynamics.

 In my opinion, presenting the formalism this way comes with a number of additional benefits, regardless of one's familiarity with quantum optic techniques: \begin{enumerate} \item One can leverage well understood equations and carry the derivations rigorously directly in the continuum. \item The models one obtains are parameterized in a natural and constructive way.
 More precisely, there are no extra constraints that need to be fulfilled for the models to be consistent, and yet the parameterization generates \emph{all} that is possible. \item The measurement and feedback formulation provides a very powerful intuition pump about the physics, allowing to essentially guess most results without computations.
 Its merit is its modularity, neatly separating the various contributions to the dynamics: the intrinsic quantum and classical dynamics, the classical acting on the quantum, and the quantum acting on the classical. \item The link with spontaneous collapse models is transparent, allowing to recycle lessons acquired in this field, in particular regarding spontaneous heating. \end{enumerate} In this presentation of hybrid dynamics from measurements, the \emph{measurement signal} plays a central role, as the glue between the quantum and classical.
 This is a useful quantity (conceptually and practically) that does not appear naturally if one starts from general hybrid dynamics written as a partial differential equation.